michal-franc/michal-franc.github.io/_posts/2011-03-20-generics-and-object-casting-boxing-unboxing.md

 <p align="justify"></p>

 <h2 align="justify"><span>Why there is a difference ?</span></h2>
-<p align="justify">Generics are defined on the runtime.  .Net Framework based on the specified type in the code for example  (Queue&lt;int&gt;) creates a class with the type and stores reference to it.
+<p align="justify">Generics are defined on the runtime.  .Net Framework based on the specified type in the code for example  (Queue<int>) creates a class with the type and stores reference to it.
 This operation is performed once on the start by the JIT-er (Just in time compiler).
 This operation is performed once so there is a minimal performance loss.</p>
 <p align="justify">In case of System.Object class when casting from and to int we are performing <strong>Boxing</strong> and <strong>Unboxing</strong> operation.</p>
 <p align="justify">Boxing is performed every time we are casting Value Type to the reference Type.
 Boxing operation wraps our Value Type in a class deriving from the System.Object.
 This operation requires some cpu work.
 Same thing applies for the Unboxing operation which is performed when casting from Reference Type to the Value Type.</p>
 <p align="justify">In this example I am casting int to Object type 1000000 times.
 This is the cause of the difference in time / performance.
 Generic classes does not require additional operations.</p>